-In addition to the class and clinical hours published in the college's schedule of classes, nursing students can anticipate additional practice hours and individually arranged evaluation sessions in the nursing laboratory or via other delivery methods.
+In addition to the class and clinical hours published in the colleges schedule of classes, nursing students can anticipate additional practice hours and individually arranged evaluation sessions in the nursing laboratory or via other delivery methods.

 During each semester, additional time will be required for clinical preparation.
-Students may be required to visit the clinical site the day before the clinical experience to obtain material from the site's records to help plan patient care and meet each course's outcomes.
+Students may be required to visit the clinical site the day prior to the clinical experience to obtain material from the site's records to assist in planning patient care as well as meeting the outcomes of each course.